 Establishing a Routine

-Establishing a consistent can help your puppy feel more secure and confident.
+Establishing a consistent daily routine can help your puppy feel more secure and confident.
 Maintain a regular schedule for feeding, exercise, toileting, and playtime.
 Consistency and predictability can help reduce your puppy's anxiety and make them feel more at ease when you have to leave them alone.

 Gradual Introduction to Alone Time